kennonsr/hadoop_hbase_hive_spark_docker/README.md

 6. Once all containers are created/deployed via install and stopped with the previous command, you can restart cluster keeping the state by **./cluster.sh start**

 7. Simple instructions to test the cluster after the deployment in the **cluster_simple_test.md**(https://github.com/kennonsr/hadoop_hbase_hive_spark_docker/blob/main/cluster_simple_test.md) file are available.

+Thanks to **Aditya Pal** - I forked his original project/repo (https://github.com/sciencepal/dockers).
+For this setup, considerable changes were done to make it work/integrate, having a development/lab Hadoop platform for testing purposes with udpdated components.